 Beijing Daxing International Airport is set to begin its first commercial flights this week.
 When it reaches full capacity, it is expected to become the largest airport in the world.

 China Southern, one of the main airlines at the airport, is expected to deploy an Airbus A380 around Friday, Sept.
 20 (but it could push back to Sept.
 30) to christen the airport, according to Chinese state media.
 Construction was completed back in June, but the airport only passed final inspection on Sept.
 15.

-The terminal, designed by Zaha Hadid, will be 700,000 square meters, and include separate passenger areas for domestic and international travel.
+The airport, designed by Zaha Hadid, measures more than 700,000 square meters.
+It has been nicknamed the “starfish” by local media for its resemblance to the animal, with several wings shooting off of one central point.
+The airport will include separate passenger areas for domestic and international travel.
 It is expected to become the world’s largest airport in terms of surface area.

 China has one of the fastest-growing travel markets in the world.
 Of the 20 fastest-growing airports in the world, 11 are located in China alone.